 Her first stop was with a niece and her husband, the Aten Family.
-This stay was relatively short-lived though, because her niece's home was not large enough for everyone.
-One interesting point about this stay is that Mrs. Fesmire did not help pay any of the bills while there and did not help remodel the residence to increase the size.
+This stay was relatively short-lived though, because her niece’s home was not large enough for everyone.
+One interesting point about this stay was that Mrs. Fesmire did not help to pay any of the bills while there, and did not help remodel the residence to increase the size.
 During her stay, Mrs. Fesmire changed her power of attorney to designate Annie Jo Kemp and Marilyn Aten as her co-agents.

 Mrs. Fesmire left the Aten residence and moved in with the Kemps, Annie Jo and Jerry.
 Upon moving in with the Kemps, Mrs. Fesmire changed her power of attorney yet again.
 This time, Mr. Kemp jokingly–according to him–told Mrs. Fesmire that they would serve as her power of attorney in return for $200,000.
 The attorney that Mrs. Fesmire met with did not feel comfortable with Mrs. Fesmire agreeing to this proposal, so it was not part of the transaction.
 Nonetheless, the Kemps were appointed as co-agents under her new power of attorney.
 That same day, Mrs. Fesmire executed an amendment to her will–called a codicil–in which she left her residence in Atwood to the Kemps at her death.